arun13go/mlops-v2-1/documentation/README.md

     -   Creation of CI/CD (Continuous Integration and Continuous Delivery) pipelines

     -   Creation of Monitors for collection and notification of model and infrastructure metrics.

+    -   Creation of Feature store for a data management layer for machine learning that allows to share & discover features and create more effective machine learning pipelines.

     Personas associated with this phase may be primarily Infrastructure Team but may also include all of Data Engineers, Machine Learning Engineers, and Data Scientists.

 3.  **Model Development (Inner Loop)**

     The inner loop element consists of your iterative data science workflow performed within a dedicated, secure Azure Machine Learning Workspace.
-A typical workflow is illustrated here from data ingestion, EDA (Exploratory Data Analysis), experimentation, model development and evaluation, to registration of a candidate model for production.
+A typical workflow is illustrated here from data ingestion, EDA (Exploratory Data Analysis), Features engineering, experimentation, model development and evaluation, to registration of a candidate model for production.
 This modular element as implemented in the MLOps v2 accelerator is agnostic and adaptable to the process your data science team may use to develop models.

     Personas associated with this phase include Data Scientists and ML Engineers.